creativetimofficial/soft-ui-dashboard-tailwind/README.md

 During the development of this dashboard, we have used many existing resources from awesome developers.
 We want to thank them for providing their tools open source:
 - [TailwindCSS](https://tailwindcss.com/)- Open source front end framework
 - [Popper.js](https://popper.js.org/) - Kickass library used to manage poppers
+- [Nepcha Analytics](https://nepcha.com/?ref=readme) for the analytics tool.
+Nepcha is already integrated with Soft UI Dashboard Tailwind.
+You can use it to gain insights into your sources of traffic.

 Let us know your thoughts below.
 And good luck with development!